This article was cowritten with Marko Dogramadzi.

 As you can tell, we’re huge fans of Rive.
 So that brought us to the question, can we bring Rive into Mendix in a low-code way?

 Yes!
 In fact, we’ve created a brand-new widget for using Rives in your next Mendix project.
-Whether you’re creating captivating sign-up pages or visualizing the production line of a manufacturing plant, this widget lets you harness the power of interactive animation without diving into extensive code.
+Whether you’re creating captivating sign-up pages or visualizing the production line of a manufacturing plant, this widget lets you harness the power of production-ready graphics.

 Rive State Machine